elanhickler/seObjectiveReaper/README.md

 ### MARKERLIST
 Functions to gather project markers and regions.
 Holds a list of MARKER.

+### STRETCHMAKER
+Functions to manipulate stretch markers inside a `MediaTake*`.

+### STRETCHMAKERLIST
+Functions to gather stretch markers.
+Holds a list of STRETCHMARKER.

 ### ENVPT
 Functions to manipulate a point in ENVELOPE.